keedio/VFS2-Monitor/README.md

 ## How To Use
 Normally a object interested in events (listener) from a directory should instance WatchablePath with:

-* String path to be watched.
+* String path to be watched.(example:  hdfs://somehost:8020/somedir)
 * Start time in seconds.
 * Refresh time in seconds.
 * Regexp for matching files.